Detecting Where Effects Occur by Testing Hypotheses in Order: Testing to Detect Effects in Blocks

 For each tree, we repeated this procedure 10,000 times, recording whether any of the $p$-values in the tree of true null hypotheses were $\le \alpha$.
 The proportion of simulations with at least one such false rejection is a measure of the FWER.

 Table~\ref{tab:weak_control_sim} shows the results.
-Whether the tree has $k=2$ nodes per level or $k=100$, the rules lead to a maximum FWER within simulation error.\footnote{Whether we use $2 \times \sqrt{0.05 (1-0.05)/10000}=0.004$ or $2 \times \sqrt{0.5 (1-0.5)/10000}=0.01$ we interpret these results to show nominal FWER control.} A tree with $k$ nodes per level and a maximum of $L$ levels has $k^{\ell-1}$ nodes at level $\ell$ and $k^{L}$ leaves.
-The first row of the table shows binary trees ($k=2$): with 2 levels we have 4 leaves and 7 total nodes; with 18 levels we have 262,144 leaves and 524,287 total nodes.
-This set of simulations produces research designs that tend to be unrealistic from the perspective of block-randomized experiments in public policy --- rarely would one have 260,000+ experimental blocks!
+Whether the tree has $k=2$ nodes per level or $k=100$, the conditions lead to a maximum FWER within simulation error.\footnote{Whether we use $2 \times \sqrt{0.05 (1-0.05)/10000}=0.004$ or $2 \times \sqrt{0.5 (1-0.5)/10000}=0.01$ we interpret these results to show nominal FWER control.} A tree with $k$ nodes per level and a maximum of $L$ levels has $k^{\ell-1}$ nodes at level $\ell$ and $k^{L-1}$ leaves.
+The first row of the table shows binary trees ($k=2$): with 3 levels we have 4 leaves and 7 total nodes; with 19 levels we have 262,144 leaves and 524,287 total nodes.
+This set of simulations produces research designs that tend to be unrealistic from the perspective of block-randomized experiments in public policy.
 But these extreme examples provide what we hope is a compelling illustration of Theorem~\ref{thm:weakctrl}.

-Table~\ref{tab:weak_control_sim} also shows that the two rules lead the algorithm to nearly always stop after testing the single root node: the average number of tests is close to 1, even when the tree has hundreds of thousands of nodes.
-In contrast, the bottom-up procedure must execute a test in every block and then adjust the results --- thousands of tests where the top-down procedure does one \autocite{hommel1988stagewise}.
+Table~\ref{tab:weak_control_sim} also shows that the two conditions lead the algorithm to nearly always stop after testing the single root node: the average number of tests is close to 1, even when the tree has hundreds of thousands of nodes.
+In contrast, the bottom-up procedure runs a test in every block and then adjusts the resulting $p$-values for multiplicity \autocite{hommel1988stagewise}.
+In the largest tree simulated here, that is 262,144 randomization tests.